 This course describes the medicinal chemistry of antibiotic and antimicrobial agents, antifungal, antiviral and antineoplastic agents.
-In this course student will gain knowledge about drug discovery, design, synthesis, development and how the structure of a drug relates to its physicochemical, pharmacokinetic properties and pharmacological activity.
+It also describes the drugs affecting immune system as antihistamines and antiulcer agents, endocrine system as insulin and oral hypoglycemic drugs, steroid hormones and therapeutically related drugs (corticosteroids, sex hormones) and thyroid drugs.
+In this course student will gain knowledge about the development of lead compound and how the structure of a drug relates to its physicochemical-pharmacokinetic properties, biological activity and pharmacological-clinical uses.